 It's got no traction.

-People can the left can bleat all the time about how, oh, it's a great shame we have to have this enhanced interrogation.
+People can, the left can bleat all the time about how, oh, it's a great shame we have to have this enhanced interrogation.

-How culturally insensitive is that that you're some goat herd uh from uh from p pusht and goat herd who's been picked up in Afghanistan and they take you to Gitmo and you're doing this culturally insensitive thing of playing playing the Harry Potter audio book to you to uh uh to to audibly disorient you.
+That you're some goatherd from Pushtun goat herd who's been picked up in Afghanistan and they take you to Gitmo and they're doing this culturally insensitive thing of playing the Harry Potter audiobook to you to audibly disorient you.

 Oh, that's terrible.